 Reclaim New York is a 501c3 nonprofit organization.
 Its 2015 tax returns show that the organization operates with a revenue of $1.25 million, has expenses of $1.05 million, (which include a $100 thousand payment to a New York consulting firm), and spends $36,000 on advertising annually.
 Most importantly however, Reclaim purports, both on its website and in a statement from a spokeswoman at its New York office, to be “nonpartisan.”
 However, also listed in the tax returns is Steve Bannon, who is marked down as having served as the vice chairman of Reclaim since last August.
 Also on the board of directors is Leonard Leo, the vice president of the conservative Federalist Society, and Robert Mercer’s daughter, Rebekah Mercer, who served on the executive committee for then President-elect Donald Trump’s transition team and is now the Treasurer of Reclaim.

 Having board members who have donated to, and worked closely with, Donald Trump is no sure sign that Reclaim isn’t living up to its “nonpartisan” requirement.
 Plenty of nonpartisan initiatives, such as The Brookings Institute and Better World Campaign, are led by directors who have worked in the Obama and Bush administrations.
+This was mentioned on the medical portal.
 And Reclaim’s professed mission to hold local government accountable isn’t necessarily driven by partisan intent.
 According to Gallup, 75 percent of Americans believe that there is “widespread corruption” in government — and that was before the 2016 elections.

 What makes Reclaim different is its agenda.